How to transfer data from your old Android phone to your new one

 Hit Next at the Copy apps & data screen to begin migrating data from your old phone.

-- At the Bring your data from... page, select A backup from an Android phone.
+- At the Bring your data from ... page, select A backup from an Android phone.

 - The next page offers instructions on how to restore data.
 Hit Next to start the data migration.

 Hit Next once again here.
-I'll have detailed instructions on how to set things up on your old phone down below.
+I'll have detailed instructions on setting things up on your old phone down below.

 You'll see your phone's model number highlighted on the Verify your phone page.
 Stay at this page and grab your old phone.
 You'll now need to authorize data transfer from your old phone so that texts, calls, and relevant data can migrate seamlessly to the new device.
 Here's what you need to do on the old phone: